waqaarkhan92/Oblicore/EP_Compliance_RLS_Permissions_Rules.md

 ## 1.1 Security Architecture

-The EP Compliance platform uses **PostgreSQL Row Level Security (RLS)** to enforce data isolation and access control at the database level.
+The Oblicore platform uses **PostgreSQL Row Level Security (RLS)** to enforce data isolation and access control at the database level.
 This ensures that:

 - **Multi-tenant isolation:** Users can only access data from their assigned companies/sites
 - **Role-based access control:** Permissions are enforced based on user roles (Owner, Admin, Staff, Viewer, Consultant)